aptech/docs/docs/CR-getmatrix.rst

 ----------------
 .. function:: getmatrix(a, loc)

-    :param a:
+    :param a: data
     :type a: N-dimensional array

-    :param loc: where M equals N, N-1 or N-2.
+    :param loc: indices into the array to locate the matrix of interest where *M* equals *N*, N-1 or N-2.
-    :type loc: Mx1 vector of indices into the array to locate the matrix of interest
+    :type loc: Mx1 vector

-    :returns: y (*KxL or 1xL matrix or scalar*), where L is the size of the fastest moving dimension of the array and K is the size of the second fastest moving dimension.
+    :returns: y (*KxL or 1xL matrix or scalar*), where *L* is the size of the fastest moving dimension of the array and *K* is the size of the second fastest moving dimension.

 Remarks